-Employees claiming tax relief of £6 per week for the additional household expenses incurred for having to work from home can now obtain relief for the full 2020/21 tax year.
+Employees claiming tax relief of £6 per week for the additional household expenses incurred for having to work from home can now obtain relief for the full 2020/21 and 2021/22 tax year.
 They can do this via the form P87 or by completing a tax relief form if an individual doesn’t have other expenses to claim.
 The claim can be made by an employee as long as they’ve had to work at home for at least one day during the tax year and their employer has not reimbursed them any expenses for working from home.

-A recent change in HMRC’s web form has provided guidance saying that you can now apply for tax relief for the whole of the 2020/21 tax year and the 2021/22 tax year, even if you do not know how much longer you will be working from home, and you go back to your workplace before 6 April 2021.
-HMRC confirmed that at the end of the tax year, the tax relief will stop and any further relief will need to be claimed in the new tax year.
+A recent change in HMRC’s web form has provided guidance, stating that you can now apply for tax relief for the whole of the 2020/21 tax year and the 2021/22 tax year, even if you do not know how much longer you will be working from home, and you go back to your workplace before the end of the tax year (5 April).

 There has been some confusion recently as employees have been unsure whether they could claim tax relief while their office was open but subject to reduced numbers on site to maintain social distancing measures.
 The new web form has helped clarify this position.
 It will also mean that HMRC don’t need to police the dates at which staff return to the office full time.